 Different rules apply for 16 and 17 year old workers.
 They cannot work more than 8 hours per day or 40 hours per week.
 Young workers cannot sign an opt -out agreement and must have two days off per week.

 Pay when working overtime

 There is no legal right to receive an additional payment or be paid at a higher rate for any overtime worked.

 An employer should clearly state in the employee's terms and conditions of employment what, if anything, will be paid for working additional hours.
 An employer may also offer a higher rate of pay than normal for overtime, as an incentive for staff to work the hours.

 As an alternative to pay, an employer may offer time off in lieu to workers who have worked above their contracted hours.
 Time off in lieu means that any overtime hours the individual works, they can take off from work in addition to their annual leave.

 Both employer and worker should ensure that they keep detailed records of how much overtime has been worked and how much additional time off has been taken.

 Impact of overtime on holiday calculations

-Kate Fretten, a Partner in our Employment Team, says “Recent court decisions have indicated that all overtime worked should be included when calculating a worker's statutory holiday pay entitlement.
+Chris Dobbs, a Solicitor in our Employment Team, says “Recent court decisions have indicated that all overtime worked should be included when calculating a worker's statutory holiday pay entitlement.
 The only exception to this is overtime that is worked on a genuinely occasional and infrequent basis.”